belowlab/COMPADRE/README.md

 2. Added support for optional PADRE computation after completion of standard network reconstruction.
 Use the `--run_padre` flag at runtime.

 3. Added support for using 1000 Genomes Project genetic reference data to generate pairwise IBD estimates.
+This update also leverages a support vector machine (SVM) algorithm trained on pre-processed PLINK PCA results to predict ancestry ahead of IBD estimation and reconstruction.

 ## Installation